 With a younger generation entering the workforce, expectations for workplace training programs are rapidly changing.
 According to Gallup, 87% of millennials said career development is important when considering a potential job.
 (Adkins, 2016).
 This doesn’t mean introducing more developmental training programs but introducing the right programs.
 Younger generations are looking for more interactivity in training programs to keep them engaged.
 They crave information that is relevant to them and delivered in the most efficient way possible (Gurney, 2014, para.
 9).
-In a recent report by the Entertainment Software Association (2015), 51 percent of Americans own a dedicated video game console and the average player age is now 35 years old.
+In a recent report by the Entertainment Software Association (2019), 65 percent of American adults play video games and the average player age is now 33 years old.
 As a member of this demographic, I am curious about ways in which interactive mediums, such as these, can enhance professional learning.
 One potential tool that I’ve had unique experiences with recently, which appears to meet these needs, is video game roleplay.

 Video game roleplay, or RP, leaves key decision making up to the player.
 Playing a role in a video game allows a player to deviate from having a game dictate what actions the playable character takes (Murphy, 2013) to have the player dictating their own actions.
 Roleplay is often associated with the roleplaying game genre but can extend far beyond that.
 Much of the research that has been conducted on video games and learning has been centered around classroom-based learning.
 Some of it touches on roleplaying games, but there isn’t a whole lot looking at how they can be used in a professional learning environment and that is the main purpose of this paper.

 To determine how video game roleplay can be used to enhance professional learning, I aim to answer the following questions:

 - What do players learn from playing roles in a video game?

 - How can video game roleplay be tied into workplace training programs?

 - What equity concerns need to be addressed when introducing video game roleplay into the workplace?

 Method of Inquiry